cgurps/2DFluidSimulation/README.md

 cd [PROJECT_FOLDER]
 git submodule update --init
 ```
 To compile the project, you will need OpenGL with a version above 4.3 in order to get compute shader capabilities.
-You will also need [GLFW](https://www.glfw.org/) and [Boost](https://www.boost.org/) installed on your machine.
+You will also need [Boost](https://www.boost.org/) installed on your machine.
 To project uses CMake to generate the Makefile needed for the compilation.
 You can use these commands to build the executable

 ```
 mkdir build